analystjit1045/Airlines-safety-analysis/README.md

 # Airlines-safety-analysis
+Exploratory Analysis about the safety issue of different Airlines
 # Recommendations
 1. Safety Improvements: The queries identify airlines with high fatalities and incident rates.
 These airlines should be prioritized for safety audits, training programs, and infrastructure upgrades to enhance passenger safety.